sntownsend/QuantumComputingProject2021/README.md

 Take the sentences "She filed charges against you" and "He filed his teeth every day".
 We intuitively grasp the different meanings of the verbs in these sentences, despite the fact that they are pronounced and spelled the same, because of the extra information provided in the sentence, in this case the object of the verb.
 One job of natural language processing (NLP) is to teach a computer to do the same.

-The ambiguity of words is precisely why quantum computating is a natural approach for NLP.
+The ambiguity of words is precisely why quantum computing is a natural approach for NLP.

 >[W]hat quantum theory and natural language share at a fundamental level is an interaction structure.
 This interaction structure, together with the specification